chrisdoc/thesis/thesis.md

 ### Cell Tower Segmentation

-We mentioned before that a GSM network consists not only of omni directional antennas but also of sectored antennas.
+We mentioned before that a GSM network consists not only of omnidirectional antennas but also of sectored antennas.
 The coverage area of each sector is defined by the angle at which the antenna is mounted on the tower.
 If we would only consider the location of each cell sites, sectors with different angles would have the same Voronoi polygon and, therefore, the same coverage area.
 In order to get a better representation of the coverage area for each sector, we moved the location of each sector based on its angle $\phi$.
 The definition of the movement can be found in Equation [eq:move].
 The constant factor means a